What is coir matting?

 That's about all you have to do when laying coir fibre matting outside.
 The coir rolls can also be joined together with a needle and jute, or coir string.

 Cut coir matting

-Our coconut coir matting is available in 9, 10 & 12.2 metre lengths, making coir matting for marquee flooring a great alternative to carpet.
+Our coconut coir matting is available in 9, 10 & 12 metre lengths, making coir matting for marquee flooring a great alternative to carpet.
 It is possible to easily cut the coir matting yourself using box cutters or a good pair of scissors, if you wish to trim for fitting, or reduce in length.

-We only sell the full rolls, but if you require shorter lengths in a large quantity please contact us.
+We generally sell the full rolls, but if you require shorter bespoke lengths please contact us.
 We can cut and re-hem mats to your desired size with a possible option of hemming colours.